Categories &

 categorical: out = isundefined (C)

-TF = isundefined (C) returns a logical array TF of the same size as C containing true for each corresponding element of C that does not have a value from one of the categories in C and false otherwise.
+TF = isundefined (C) returns a logical array TF of the same size as C containing true for each corresponding element of C that does not have a value from one of the categories in C and false otherwise. <undefined> is the equivalent of NaN in numeric arrays.

 categorical: TF = isvector (C)